wp-plugins/tagaroo/README.txt

 = 1.4 =

 * Added functionality where you can select a paragraph or part of the post and click the 'Suggest Tags' to fetch fetch appropriate tags and photos for only selected text

+= 1.4.1 =

+* Fixed compatibility issues with newer versions of jQuery delivered with WordPress 3.0.

 == Known Issues ==